K4rt3n/THM_WriteUps/Blue.md

 Answer : *hidden* (Just do it by yourself)

 ## Conclusion
 This room was made to introduce us to pentesting on a windows machine.
-For me, the port scanning and the exploit research part is the same as on linux machine.
+For me, the port scanning and the exploit research part is similar as on linux machine.
 But the privilege escalation part is very different.
 It's the first time I do pentest on a windows machine.
 Thanks for reading my write up !